 - Marta Carrasco Rando. "musculus morbidus una E3 ubiquitín ligasa de Drosophila, genera Artrina y mantiene la integridad del sarcómero".
 Universidad Autónoma de Madrid.
 2 de Febrero de 2006.
 Sobresaliente "cum laude".

 - Silvia Prieto Sánchez.
 "Función de Dumbfounded, Sticks and stones y Polychaetoid en los nefrocitos en guirnalda de Drosophila melanogaster".Universidad Autónoma de Madrid.
-15 de June de 2009.
+15 de Junio de 2009.
 Sobresaliente "cum laude"

 - 2009 PINP award to the best Ph.D. thesis to Dr. Silvia Prieto Sánchez.

 - 2010 Award for basic investigation in kidney research from Fundación Renal Iñigo Álvarez de Toledo (FRIAT) to Silvia Prieto Sánchez and Mar Ruiz Gómez.